- Part 1 – the facts : half of Indonesia rainforests have disappeared since WWII

 Within the political boundaries of modern Indonesia lies the 3rd largest span of tropical rainforest in the world, after Brazil’s and Democratic Republic of Congo’s.

 Tropical rainforest is the most diverse ecosystem found on Earth.
 This statement is wonderfully illustrated by the staggering statistics of Indonesian biodiversity.
 While the archipelago represents only 1,3% of the Earth’s surface ; it is home to 11% of all the world’s known plant species, 10% of the mammals and 16% of the birds (FWI 02).
+Yet the numbers are also pushed up by the archipelagic nature of Indonesia that generated a high number of endemic species.

 Based on the climate and the topography, it is reasonable to assume that Indonesia was almost entirely forested in ancient times (MacKinnon 1997).